Paying and notification of congestion tax

 Via our e-service for congestion tax and infrastructure charges (in Swedish only) you can keep track of how many tolling stations your vehicle has passed and the invoices you need to pay.

-If you think that a congestion tax decision is wrong, you can appeal to the Swedish Tax Agency by sending them an e-mail or a letter.
+If you think that a tax decision regarding the congestion tax is wrong, you can appeal to the Swedish Tax Agency.
+You can do this either through their website at skatteverket.se/congestiontax or by sending them a letter.

 Swedish Tax Agency (Skatteverket)